Tips

 2) Structure that makes sense at speed

-Navigation is your backup plan when search fails.
-If your structure is confusing, customers bounce.
+Navigation is the fallback when search fails.
+If the structure is confusing, customers bounce.

 3) Articles written like a support rep, not a manual